 Mr. Tankless Tells All!
 Installation and Rebates

-Here we get some very wise words from Mr. Tankless:
+Here are wise words from Mr. Tankless:

 “The manufacturers are very strict about who puts the product in.
 Installed correctly, these things are jewels.”

-Is a Tankless Water Heater Worth It?
+So Is a Tankless Water Heater Worth It?

-If you are currently using a boiler-style storage system to heat your water, then read on!
 Here is our comparison list of the advantages and disadvantages of boiler-style systems compared to tankless water heaters.
 I used the electric water heater in the comparison.

 |Gas-Powered Tankless||Electric-Powered Tankless||Gas-Powered Storage Tank||Electric-Powered Storage Tank|